abubakaraziz/abubakaraziz.github.io/_pages/about.md

 ---

-I am a third-year Ph.D. student at Northeastern University in Boston, where I work with <a href="https://cbw.sh/">Christo Wilson</a>.
+I am a PhD Candidate at Northeastern University in Boston, where I work with <a href="https://cbw.sh/">Christo Wilson</a>.
 My research focuses on web privacy and algorithm auditing.
-Currently, I am conducting large-scale measurement studies to investigate how websites comply with emerging privacy laws, such as the California Consumer Privacy Act (CCPA).s
+Currently, I am conducting large-scale measurement studies to investigate how websites comply with emerging privacy laws, such as the California Consumer Privacy Act (CCPA).
+Moreover, I am also working as a Software Engineer at <a href="https://nationalinternetobservatory.org/">National Internet Observatory</a>.

 <!--Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.